amritofficial88/SECURITY_APP/README.md

 # SecureAPP – Web Security Training Platform Dashboard

-**PwnoSec** is a web security training platform designed to help users learn and understand various aspects of web application security.
+**SecureAPP** is a web security training platform designed to help users learn and understand various aspects of web application security.
 It provides a safe environment to practice identifying and exploiting common security vulnerabilities.

 ## 🚀 Key Features